AndreCI/DL_p2/README.md

 Multiple parameters can be used, such as `--hidden_units` or `--load_best_model`.
 See `python main --help` for more info.
-Not that main uses additional packages such as numpy or matplotlib but those are used only for utilitaries and no neural network usage
+Not that main uses additional packages such as logging, json or matplotlib but those are used only for utilitaries and no neural network usage